 Don't let these common myths stop you from getting the most out of your life and relationships!

-Hepatitis C is not a sexually transmitted infection.
+Hepatitis C is transmitted only through blood-to-bloodstream contact.

 Risk of transmission from mother to baby is different for hepatitis B and hepatitis C. But having either of these conditions is no reason for not having children or terminating a pregnancy.